-In the administration of a case, the trustee and the attorney for the trustee should transmit to the United States Trustee a copy of all notices, motions, applications, pleadings and orders filed, prepared or served by the trustee (unless otherwise notified by the United States Trustee).
+In the administration of a case, the trustee or the attorney for the trustee should transmit to the United States Trustee a copy of all notices, motions, applications, pleadings and orders filed, prepared or served by the trustee (unless otherwise notified by the United States Trustee).
 FRBP 2002(k).
+Electronically filed documents generally shall be served on the United States Trustee in the manner prescribed for such documents under local rule.
+The United States Trustee may also require the trustee to transmit all documents through other means.
+The method of transmittal will be determined locally by the United States Trustee.
+In addition, the method of transmittal for Forms 1, 2 and 3, as well as for the NDRs, TFRs, and TDRs, shall be determined locally by the United States Trustee.

-Although FRBP 5005(c) provides a safety net for creditors filing proofs of claim with the trustee, the trustee should encourage creditors to file claims with the clerk of the bankruptcy court and should not generally accept claims at the § 341(a) meeting or at any other time.
-If the trustee receives an original proof of claim, the trustee should note the date of receipt and transmit the claim to the clerk.
+Although FRBP 5005(c) provides a safety net for creditors filing proofs of claim with the trustee, the trustee should encourage creditors to file claims with the clerk of the bankruptcy court.
+The trustee should not generally accept claims at the § 341(a) meeting or at any other time.
+If the trustee receives an original proof of claim, the trustee should note the date of receipt, retain a copy, and transmit the claim to the clerk.
+The trustee should not electronically file the mis-transmitted claim.